thecr8tr/squadmc-maps-wiki/How-to-add-new-maps-to-SquadMC.md

 ![image](https://user-images.githubusercontent.com/9431420/90961583-369c2f00-e4aa-11ea-890c-d881d004ae2d.png)

 12. adjust levels
-Now the heightmap is cropped correctly, we want to optimize the level range.
+Now the heightmap is cropped correctly, so the next step is optimizing contrast.
-Usually the levels of the exported heightmap are very broad, and only a small part of it is relevant to us.
-We therefore "crop" the initial levels to the range that we want.
+Usually the levels of the exported heightmap are very broad, making the image pretty "grey", as only a small part of the greyscale range is relevant to us.
+We therefore "crop" the initial image levels to the range that we want.

+![image](https://user-images.githubusercontent.com/9431420/90961785-83ccd080-e4ab-11ea-92fe-eaacebd1d553.png)

+![image](https://user-images.githubusercontent.com/9431420/90961638-a4e0f180-e4aa-11ea-82d3-fce982ab8708.png)

 **Important!** Don't forget to add this information to the mapdata object in the repository!
 This information is very important, so that SquadMC can properly convert the pixel values back to the actual height.

-![image](https://user-images.githubusercontent.com/9431420/90961785-83ccd080-e4ab-11ea-92fe-eaacebd1d553.png)

-![image](https://user-images.githubusercontent.com/9431420/90961638-a4e0f180-e4aa-11ea-82d3-fce982ab8708.png)

 13. convert to rgb
 Now that we have optimized the image levels, next is the color range.
 We could just export the grayscale jpg, but that is kind of a waste of information.
 You see, if we would export the image in grayscale, we only have one "color" to reflect the height.
 This means we only have 256 height "units", as each color can go from 0 to 255.